Lafa2K/BoneMasteR/README.md

 4. **Select the objects and Apply JOIN**: To join the selected objects "JOIN"

 5. **Set Parent with Bones**: To set the parent using bones, select the object and the armature, then press `Ctrl + P` and choose "Armature Deform".

+## How To Use new features - Acess Playlist Youtube

 ## YouTube Tutorial